-Here at Lettuce Networks, the reusable containers our meal kits are delivered in are one of the main features of our service.
-They provide sturdy packaging that keeps the produce nice and fresh.
+Many customers think one of the best part about a Lettuce delivery are the reusable containers.
+They provide the sturdy packaging that keeps your produce nice and fresh.
 They offer a container for you, the subscriber, to pack your compost into.
 It reduces the waste generated by our company.
 It keeps the cost of production down for us and thus, makes our delicious meal kits more affordable.
 While this may seem like a simple method for both Lettuce and our subscribers to be more eco-friendly, it goes much further than that.

 Let’s start with a little history

-A hand full of large producers, from a variety of industries, recognized this and responded with anti-littering campaigns that culminated in the formation of Keep America Beautiful.
+A handful of large producers from a variety of industries recognized this, and responded with anti-littering campaigns that culminated in the formation of Keep America Beautiful.
 That’s right, K.A.B. was founded by large corporations.
 Good for them, right?
 The anti-litter campaigns were widely successful.
 However, there was much more behind this tactic.
 The real objective was meant to curb legislation on packaging and shift the responsibility of waste from the producers to the consumers.

 Many may remember the famous, ‘Crying Indian’ PSA by Keep America Beautiful that first aired in 1971.
 Hallmarked as one of the ’50 greatest commercials of all time’ this ad was decisive in blaming YOU, the consumer, for the litter that exist.
 The term “litterbug” was coined to demonize individual behavior and divert attention from wasteful and excessive production.